go-arrower/arrower.org/docs/basics/04-repeating-tasks/index.md

 -- grant usage to regular user
 GRANT USAGE ON SCHEMA cron TO your_username;
 ```
-2. The arrower migrations assume pg_cron is installed in the database `postgres` if this is not the case
+2. The Arrower migrations assume pg_cron is installed in the database `postgres` if this is not the case
 update the database used in the migrations, see [create_pg_cron_extension.up.sql](https://github.com/go-arrower/arrower/blob/master/postgres/migrations/000003_create_pg_cron_extension.up.sql)